MicrosoftDocs/msix-docs/msix-src/desktop/app-attach-from-visualstudio.md

 title:       App Attach from Visual Studio # Add a title for the browser tab
 description: This article explains how to create an App Attach ready package using Visual Studio 2022 and publish it to Azure Virtual Desktop # Add a meaningful description for search results
-author:      bansalsushant # GitHub alias ms.author:   susbansal # Microsoft alias ms.topic:    conceptual # Add the ms.topic value
+author:      fiza-microsoft # GitHub alias ms.author:   fizaazmi # Microsoft alias ms.topic:    conceptual # Add the ms.topic value
 ms.date:     05/02/2023
 ---